14 Best Short-Haired Dogs for Your Family

 The right dog for you

 Short-haired dogs are ideal for pet parents who would rather spend more time cuddling and playing with their fur babies than grooming them.
 Nevertheless, short hair doesn’t necessarily mean the fur won’t be flying.
 Some breeds with a double coat or a weather-repellent coat actually shed more.
 But whether they shed a little or a lot, these are the breeds that would be terrific full-fledged family members.
-Here are some other tips on picking the best dog breed for you.

 This adorable and cheerful short-haired dog breed is a family favorite.
 As hounds go, beagles love to hunt and are known for chasing a scent.
 “They are very smart and need a job in order to stay out of trouble,” says Bernadine Cruz, DVM, a veterinarian at the Laguna Hills Animal Hospital.
 They prefer long walks with plenty of time to sniff and explore, rather than games of fetch in the backyard, and they love to join in on family sing-alongs with their baying and barking.
 In terms of grooming, a short-haired coat doesn’t mean there won’t be shedding.
 Beagles have a dense double coat that sheds a fair amount year-round and more in the winter.
 Luckily, these vacuums specially designed for pet hair will eradicate this hairy problem in your home.
 Don’t miss these adorable curly-haired dogs for some extra fluff.